Sergio Osmeña: 1946 presidential election

-Post-presidency and death
+Post-presidency and death (1946–1961)

-After his electoral defeat, Osmeña retired to his home in Cebu.
+After his electoral defeat, Osmeña retired to his home in Cebu City.
 He died of pulmonary edema at age 83 on October 19, 1961, at the Veterans Memorial Medical Center in Quezon City.
-He was buried at Manila North Cemetery, Manila on October 26, 1961.
+President Carlos P. Garcia declared October 20 to November 3 as "period of national mourning," wherein all flags in the country are flown at half-mast as a sign of mourning.